microsoft/CNTK/Documentation/Documents/Configuration Files.md

 BinaryReader is a reader that uses a hierarchal file format to store potentially multiple datasets in an efficient way.
 It uses memory mapped files with a moving window of viewable data to support files larger than can be held in memory at once.
 More details about the file format are in the BinaryWriter Section.

 The parameters used for the binary reader are quite simple as most of the required information concerning the file is contained in the file headers.
-The binary reader will also be called when a configuration is setup to cache UCIFastReader if the binary cached file exists.
+The binary reader will also be called when a configuration is set up to cache UCIFastReader if the binary cached file exists.

 The following parameters can be used to customize the behavior of the reader:

 -   **minibatchMode** – \[{Partial},Full\] the mode for minibatches when the end of the epoch is reached.
 In partial minibatch mode, if the remaining records are less than a full minibatch, only those read will be returned (a partial minibatch).
 I Full minibatch mode, no partial minibatches will be returned, instead those records will be skipped.

--   **file** – array of files paths to load.
+-   **file** – an array of files paths to load.
 Each file may contain one or more datasets.
 The dataset names used when the file was created will be used when the file is read.

 ### Writers